The Pulitzer Center in collaboration with Internews has opened calls for 2021 Persephone Miel Fellowship for journalists from the developing world.

 Value of Award:

 - The Pulitzer Center on Crisis Reporting will provide a travel grant of $5000 for a reporting project on topics and regions of global importance, with an emphasis on issues that have gone unreported or under-reported in the mainstream media.
 Specific grant terms are negotiated during the application process based on the scope of proposed work and intended outcomes.
-Payment of the first half of the grant is disbursed prior to travel, upon receipt of required materials, and the second half on submission of the principal work for publication/broadcast.
+Payment of the first half of the grant is disbursed before travel, upon receipt of required materials, and the second half on submission of the principal work for publication/broadcast.

 - The Pulitzer Center will also offer $2500 to cover travel expenses associated with travel to Washington, D.C., to meet with Pulitzer Center staff and journalists and take part in a 2-day workshop.
-Depending on the specific needs of the fellow, this may occur prior or after the reporting takes place.
+Depending on the specific needs of the fellow, this may occur prior or after the reporting occurs.

 - The Center works with fellowship recipients to distribute their work across multiple platforms in the U.S. to reach the widest possible audience.
 Projects with multimedia components that combine print, photography and video are strongly encouraged.